 A review article suggests that with regards to the body; infection, physical or psychological stress – it’s all the same.

 Depression, ME/CFS and FM

 We know that while depression is at times found in Chronic Fatigue Syndrome and Fibromyalgia the disorders are very different.
 The search for answers, the tendency to overdo in ME/CFS and FM, the different type of HPA axis activity, and, perhaps most strikingly, the inability of depression or anxiety to influence ME/CFS and FM study results, indicate the diseases have large differences.

-A recent study finding that neither stress nor mood disorders increased an adolescent’s chances of coming down with ME/CFS after an infection indicates Chronic Fatigue Syndrome is not a behavioral disorder, and studies assessing how much mood disorders contribute to study findings in ME/CFS rarely find that they affect them at all.
+A recent study finding that neither stress nor mood disorders increased an adolescent’s chances of coming down with ME/CFS after an infection indicates chronic fatigue syndrome is not a behavioral disorder.
+Studies assessing how much mood disorders contribute to study findings in ME/CFS rarely find that they affect them at all.

 This doesn’t mean that some aspects of depression may not be relevant.
 Rates of depression appear to be fairly high in both disorders, stressful events can trigger any of the three disorders, and stress exacerbates each.
 Maes has suggested that depression and ME/CFS as well as other disorders share a common inflammatory basis.

 It’s that inflammatory basis of these disorders that drives the discussion in this review article.